Mental time travel: Episodic-like memory in western scrub-jays

 In their study to show that birds exhibit episodic-like memory, Clayton et al. used 3 behavioral criteria: content, structure, and flexibility, to decide whether the food caching habits of these birds were evidence of their ability to recall the past and plan for the future.
 Content involved remembering what happened based on a specific past experience.
 Structure required the formation of a 'what-where-when' representation of the event.
 Finally, flexibility was used to see how well the information could be organized and re-organized, based on facts and experiences.
 Mental time travel involves the use of both episodic future thinking and semantic knowledge.
 This study also contradicts the Bischof-Kohler hypothesis by showing that some animals may mentally time travel into the future or back to the past.
 However this interpretation has remained controversial.

+Episodic-like memory in cuttlefish

+Beyond vertebrates, recent research on cephalopods suggests that mental time travel may have evolved convergently in species with vastly different neural architectures.
+Cuttlefish (Sepia officinalis) have demonstrated episodic-like memory by retrieving "what-where-when" information and showing graded self-control in delay-of-gratification tasks.
+This suggests that the capacity to integrate past events to guide future behavior is an adaptive response to ecological pressures like solitary foraging, rather than a trait exclusive to social mammals or birds.

 Development in children

 Studies into the development of mental time travel in infancy suggest that the involved component processes come online piece by piece.
 Most of the required psychological subcomponents appear to be available by approximately age four.
 This includes the fundamental capacity to prepare for two mutually exclusive possible future events, which appears to develop between the ages of 3 and 5.

 Two and three-year-old children can report some information about upcoming events, and by ages four and five, children can talk more clearly about future situations.
 However, there is concern that children may understand more than they can articulate, and that they may say things without fully understanding.
 Thus, researchers have tried to examine future-oriented action.
 A carefully controlled study found that four-year-olds could already remember a specific problem they saw in a different room sufficiently enough to prepare for its future solution.
 These results suggest that children by the end of the preschool years have developed some fundamental capacity for foresight, capacities that continue to develop throughout childhood and adolescence.